 As part of the 2007 Recapitalization and pursuant to the anti-dilution provisions in the Company's Equity Incentive Plans, the Company made cash payments totaling approximately \$50.6 million on certain stock options, reduced the exercise price on certain other stock options by an equivalent per share amount and, in certain circumstances, both reduced the stock option exercise price and made a cash payment totaling \$13.50 per share.
-In accordance with the equity restructuring guidance in SFAS 123R, these anti-dilution payments were accounted for as modifications/settlements and were recorded as increases in total stockholders' deficit.
+These anti-dilution payments were accounted for as modifications and settlements and were recorded as increases in total stockholders' deficit.
 Affected stock option exercise prices presented below have been adjusted to reflect these 2007 Recapitalization-related actions.